ezell38/Engineering_4_Notebook/README.md

 ### Assignment Description

 The overall goal of this assignment was to create, with a partner, a launcher that would launch a toy copter into the air.
-For this sub-assignment the goal was to creat the ring used to hold the mechanism.
+For this sub-assignment the goal was to create the "ring" used to hold the mechanism while my partner designed the "spinner".
+For the spinner the bottom half has teeth that will mesh with the key, in order to spin the prop.
+The prop rests on the top of the spinner, and lifts off of the helix cutouts.

 ### Part Link